Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/README.md

 | 14    | Thr, Oct  10 |  | - | - |

 ## Course Requirements
 Your final grade will be calculated by amount of work completed.
 See the [Project] page for a list of projects points assigned to each.
 100 points earns an A for the course! it is possible to get more than 100 points!

+100 points can be gathered by completing 3 Libraries by the end of the term.

 ## Video Lectures
 You can follow video lectures for this class here: